Why Your Electricity Bill Is Increasing: Understanding PJM Capacity Prices

 Subscribe to our newsletter and be among the first to receive our latest analysis of electricity rates, capacity prices, and market dynamics directly in your inbox:

-Last Updated: November 4, 2025 at 8:09 PM UTC
+Last Updated: December 22, 2025 at 6:09 PM UTC

 Note: Bill impact data includes both actual observed increases since June 2025 and estimated ranges.
 Your specific impact may vary based on your utility, rate plan, contract terms, and electricity usage patterns.